-- . reflects a 2.16-for-1 split of our common stock which will be effected prior to the consummation of this offering; - . reflects our reincorporation in Delaware in April 2000, at which time each share of common stock and preferred stock issued by our predecessor Texas corporation was exchanged for two shares of a similar series of common stock or preferred stock in the successor Delaware corporation; and - . reflects the conversion of all outstanding shares of preferred stock, other than our 1992 preferred stock, into 17,461,883 shares of common stock upon the closing of this offering.
+- . reflects a 2.16-for-1 split of our common stock effected in July 2000; - . reflects our reincorporation in Delaware in April 2000, at which time each share of common stock and preferred stock issued by our predecessor Texas corporation was exchanged for two shares of a similar series of common stock or preferred stock in the successor Delaware corporation; and - . reflects the conversion of all outstanding shares of preferred stock, other than our 1992 preferred stock, into 17,461,883 shares of common stock upon the closing of this offering.

-All references in this prospectus to "we", "us", "ours" and "Active Power"

-are intended to include Active Power, Inc., including our predecessor Texas corporation.
+All references in this prospectus to "we", "us", "ours" and "Active Power" are intended to include Active Power, Inc., including our predecessor Texas corporation.